6. Support Vector Machines#

 Example: Gaussian kernel

-Now we show for illustration that a valid kernel is positive semidefinite, which is the above-mentioned necessary condition.
+Now, we illustrate that a valid kernel is positive semidefinite, which is the above-mentioned necessary condition.

 6.5.2.1.
 Proof:#